crispin-thomas/cv-analysis-system/frontend/README.md

 3. **Manage CV's UI**:
    - Once a CV is uploaded, it can be managed from this screen.
-   - Users can update the details of their CVs, remove them from the system, or view additional information.
+   - Users can view the details of their CVs, remove them from the system, or view additional information.

 ---